 The company name may be in any language, but the registry may request a French or German translation.
 The company name will need to end with the suffix Sàrl.
-Certain words, suggesting governmental/country patronage or suggesting links to licenses industries, such as banking, are prohibited.
-You can conduct a name check now using our free company name check service.

 All companies are required to have a registered office, which must be physical address in Luxembourg.
 We can provide a registered address.
 This is where all official correspondents and company documents may be served.

 Only one director is required for a Luxembourg Sàrl, and there are no restrictions on nationality or residency.
 As certain industries require a business license, we recommend that companies operating in those industries have a director resident in Luxembourg or the European Union.
 The names and details of directors do not appear on public record.

 There are no restrictions on the nationality or residency of shareholders.
 Only one shareholder is required and a maximum of 40 shareholders is permitted.
 Details of shareholders are available for public inspection but the use of nominee shareholders can provide confidentiality.
 All companies with more than 25 shareholders must hold an annual general meeting.

 Companies with fewer than 25 shareholders, it is not mandatory to hold an ordinary general meeting of the shareholders.

 A financial account manager must be appointed, his role is to present the annual company accounts to shareholders at the general meeting.

 The minimum share capital is EUR 12,500 and the minimum value per share is EUR 25.

 Once all the information has been received the Luxembourg company formation process typically takes ten days.